parlance-labs/.github/profile/README.md

 # 👋 Hey there!
 We're Parlance Labs

-We're a group of AI engineers led by [Hamel Husain](https://hamel.dev) who help companies figure out if their AI is actually working (spoiler: often it's not) and how to make it better.
+We're a group of AI engineers led by [Hamel Husain](https://hamel.dev) who help companies improve AI products by levearging data-driven approaches.

 ## What we're about